dxcamps/DLI_RoboWorkshop_1/pre-requisite lab/readme.md

     info:    group create command OK
     ```

 1. Next, create the Azure Storage Account within your new resource group, making sure again to use the appropriate location.
-In the following command replace `dlirw<name>-group` and `dlirw<name>-storage` with the resource group and storage account names determined above:
+In the following command replace `<name>group` and `<name>storage` with the resource group and storage account names determined above:

     > **Note**: This command may take thirty seconds or longer to execute